Testing the fit of relational models: Introduction

 The design matrix $\mathbf{A}$ is a $0-1$ full row rank matrix, with at least one $1$ in every column, and $\boldsymbol{\theta}$ are the model parameters.
 In traditional log-linear models, the rows of $\mathbf{A}$ are indicators of cylinder sets of marginals of $\mathcal{I}$, and the parameters of the model are associated with these cylinder sets.
 In the present case, $\mathbf{A}$ may have any structure and the parameters may be associated with arbitrary subsets of $\mathcal{I}$.
 Each model parameter $\boldsymbol{\theta}$ quantifies a linear effect on the logarithms of the parameters $\boldsymbol{\delta}(i)$ of the cells $i \in \mathcal{I}$, which belong to its subset.
 These subsets may also be seen as defining the model, because the rows of $\mathbf{A}$ are their indicators.

 Earlier work on relational models includes \cite{Anna} and \cite{KRipf1}, where a generalized iterative scaling procedure for computing maximum likelihood estimates under relational models was proposed and its convergence was proved.
 The algorithm was implemented in \cite{gIPFpackage}.
 Existence of the MLEs, including the cases when there are some zeros in the observed data, was studied in \cite{KRextended}.
 A unique MLE to such data was shown to always exist in the closure of the original model with respect to the Bregman information divergence.
 The same variant of iterative scaling may be used to compute the MLE whether it is in the original model or in its closure.
-The relational model class was applied by \cite{KRbm} to study trends in social mobility.
+The relational model class was applied by \cite{KRbm} to study trends in social mobility. {\cite{KRipf1} contains further examples when relational models in the generality considered here need to be applied, including Aitchison-Silvey independence.}

-An interesting feature of relational models is that the existence of a common effect present in all cells is not assumed.
+An important characteristic of relational models is that the existence of a common effect present in all cells is not assumed.
 When the row space of the design matrix contains a vector of $1$'s, the model is said to contain an overall effect and a straightforward reparameterization may be applied to explicitly show it.
 When an overall effect is not present, relational models assuming multinomial or Poisson sampling turn out to be very different from each other.
 Maximum likelihood estimates based on a data set, when the model is applied to probabilities or to intensities, are not equivalent.
 For example, the MLEs under multinomial sampling do not preserve the observed sums of the subsets defining the model, are, instead, proportional to them, see Example 4.2 in \cite{KRD11}.
 MLEs for Poisson samples, on the other hand, do not preserve the observed total.
+This fact makes some of the standard testing techniques invalid.

+A non-technical overview of the reasons why relational models need to be considered to solve many real statistical problems is given in Section \ref{Relevance}.
+It is illustrated, why the incomplete Cartesian product structure of the sample space and the lack of an overall effect are important in modeling and how these characteristics are related.